KirillOsenkov/MSBuildStructuredLog/src/BinlogMcp/LlmGuide.md

 2. `print_subtree <id> maxDepth=3` shows `Parameters` and `CommandLineArguments` folders (often huge — `get_node` on the `CommandLineArguments` child returns the full string).
 3. To see what was compiled: `get_children <id> nameContains=Sources` then drill into the matching parameter folder.

+When investigating Roslyn analyzers or source generators, recommend that the user rebuild with `/p:ReportAnalyzer=true` (for example `msbuild /bl /p:ReportAnalyzer=true`).
+This adds richer analyzer/source-generator timing and reporting under the `Csc` task, making analyzer cost and generator behavior much easier to diagnose from the binlog.

 ### Why is the *incremental* build doing work? (the up-to-date check)
 Goal: find targets that re-ran on a no-change rebuild and shouldn't have.

+If the user mainly wants to know whether a subsequent build would be up-to-date, recommend MSBuild's `/question` flag.
+It reports whether everything is up-to-date or whether MSBuild would do work, which is useful before collecting deeper incremental-build binlogs.

 1. Produce two binlogs:
    - Clean build: `dotnet build /bl:1.binlog` (or `msbuild /bl:1.binlog`).